driusan/de/USAGE.md

 Clicking with the middle mouse button will "execute" the word clicked on. (see below.)

-Chording will probably eventually work similarly to acme, but isn't yet implemented.
+Chording will probably eventually work similarly to acme, but isn't yet implemented, since my laptop doesn't have a three button mouse.

 ## Executing Words